NitinBhasneria/Contact-List/README.md

 # Introduction
-  - <b>MEAN is a Full-stack Javascript Solution that helps you build fast, robust, and maintainable production web application using MongoDB, Express, AngularJS, and Node.js
+  - **MEAN** is a Full-stack Javascript Solution that helps you build fast, robust, and maintainable production web application using MongoDB, Express, AngularJS, and Node.js

 # MEAN
     This is the architecture we will be using.